 haven't read our Col-R-Tel

-pages: Col-R-Tel is an add-on color wheel and chroma decoder for U.S. monochrome
+pages: Col-R-Tel was an add-on color wheel and chroma decoder for U.S. monochrome

 TVs.
-With Col-R-Tel, a monochrome TV can decode standard color telecasts and
+With Col-R-Tel, a monochrome TV could decode standard color telecasts and

 display them in full color.
-Col-R-Tel's main flaw is that it can only display one color
+Col-R-Tel's main flaw was that it could only display one color

 at a time.
-The viewer notices this effect as flicker.
+The viewer noticed this effect as flicker.
 As we'll see, Spectrac, a later

 converter, solved the flicker problem.
 In fact, Spectrac proved that two colors could reduce